War of the Pyrenees: Western Pyrenees

-On 23 June, Captain General Don Ventura Caro with 8,000 infantry and 500 cavalry and artillery tried unsuccessfully to oust a French force from a fortified position atop Mont Calvaire.
+On 23 June, Captain General Ventura Caro with 8,000 infantry and 500 cavalry and artillery tried unsuccessfully to oust a French force from a fortified position atop Mont Calvaire.
 The Spanish suffered 500 killed and wounded, as well as 34 captured.
 The French admitted 30 killed and 200 wounded.
 On 10 July, Antoine Digonet with a brigade of 4,000 troops overwhelmed the Zamora Infantry and the Légion Royal defending Mount Argintzu (Mont Arquinzu), at 43°3′23″N 1°29′40″W, 10 km south of Elizondo.
 Spanish losses numbered 314, and the French royalist commander, Marquis de Saint-Simon, was badly wounded.
 The French Republicans executed 49 French royalist prisoners.

 On 23 July, the Army of the Western Pyrenees attacked Spanish fortified positions with the divisions of Moncey, Henri François Delaborde, and Jean Henri Guy Nicolas de Frégeville.
 Jacques Léonard Muller commanded the army at the time, but Moncey exercised tactical control of operations during the Battle of the Baztan Valley.
 In the fighting near Elizondo and Doneztebe (Santesteban), Moncey overran the Spanish defenses.
-The French then followed the Bidasoa River northward in late July to seize the heights of San Marcial and the town of Hondarribia (Fuenterrabia), near the coast.
+The French then followed the Bidasoa river northward in late July to seize the heights of San Marcial and the town of Hondarribia (Fuenterrabia), near the coast.
 In the latter operation, Moncey captured Don Vicente de los Reyes, 2,000 Spanish soldiers and 300 cannon on 1 August.
 Moncey followed the exploit by capturing San Sebastián without resistance on 3 August, with an additional 1,700 Spanish soldiers and 90 cannon falling into French hands.
 Soon afterward, the French also captured the town of Tolosa, and Moncey was soon promoted to army commander.